Research and Monetary Policy

 Each year, the Office of Minority and Women Inclusion (OMWI) at the Federal Reserve Bank of Atlanta provides a congressional report summarizing the office's actions with regard to the requirements under Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 This report highlights the work OMWI performed in the previous year to take the affirmative steps that the Dodd-Frank Act addresses—specifically, ensuring workforce and supplier diversity, as well as advancing financial literacy in inner-city, majority/minority, and girls' schools.
 The Atlanta Fed undertakes these efforts in the Sixth Federal Reserve District.

 The Atlanta Fed's annual reports highlight the work of the Atlanta Fed over the preceding year.
 Reports before 2012 were printed publications, and many of these are available online on our website in PDF.
-Beginning in 2011, we have published online-only annual reports.
+Since 2012, we have published online-only annual reports.
 These contain topical essays, dynamic charts, and videos and imagery, as well as links to the Bank's financial statements and lists of our current directors and officers.

 About the Atlanta Fed